 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement between Canada and 10 other countries in the Asia-Pacific region: Australia, Brunei, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
 Once fully implemented, the 11 countries will form a trading bloc representing 495 million consumers and 13.5% of global GDP.

-On December 30, 2018 the CPTPP will enter into force among the first six countries to ratify the agreement – Australia, Canada, Japan, Mexico, New Zealand, and Singapore - and provide Canada with preferential access to key markets in Asia and Latin America.
+On December 30, 2018 the CPTPP entered into force among the first six countries to ratify the agreement – Canada, Australia, Japan, Mexico, New Zealand, and Singapore – and provides Canada with preferential access to key markets in Asia and Latin America.

 What are the benefits of the CPTPP for Canadians?

 Select a country to find market information and to connect with a trade commissioner for exporting advice and contacts.

 - Australia is the eighth largest destination for Canadian direct investment abroad, and by far the largest destination in Asia-Pacific ($26.5 billion in 2016).